 Queenstown was our favorite city in this trip.
 Before going over the countless things to do in Queenstown, let us tell you a few words about this city.
 Quite simply one of the most beautiful cities in New Zealand, nestled between the mountains of the Southern Alps and bordered by Lake Wakatipu.

 Queenstown has the appearance of an Alpine resort.
 First of all, the mountains surrounding the city will allow you, during the winter, to enjoy the snow with its beautiful ski resorts.
 Skiing, Snowboarding, snowshoeing, the choice is yours.
-Its lake is also a pleasure in summer, with jet boat, parasailing, cruise or even fishing.
+Its lake is also a pleasure in summer, with yacht sailing, parasailing, cruise or even fishing.